Tax-free weekends for back-to-school can help you save.

 Shoes | Up to $100 per item |

-Again, these limits vary by state, so click on your state on the map to see the limits in your state.
-You can also click the source link in your state’s map for more information from your state.
-You can also visit your state’s Department of Revenue or Comptroller website for detailed information.
+These limits vary by state, so be sure to click your state on the map to see the specific rules in your area.
+You can also visit your state’s Department of Revenue website for the most accurate and up-to-date information.

 Shop strategically on your tax-free weekend